Tencent/libpag/web/README.md

 libpag is a real-time rendering library for PAG (Portable Animated Graphics) files that renders both vector-based and raster-based animations across most platforms, such as iOS, Android, macOS, Windows, Linux, and Web.

 ## Features

-- Support all libpag features on the Web environment

-- Based on WebAssembly and WebGL.
+PAG Web SDK is built on WebAssembly and WebGL which supports all of the PAG features.

 ## Quick start

-PAG Web SDK has libpag.js and libpag.wasm.
+PAG Web SDK consists of two files: `libpag.js` and `libpag.wasm`.

-You could use the `locateFile` function to return the path of `libpag.wasm` file, the default path is the same as `libpag.js` 's path.
+You can use the `locateFile` function to get the path of `libpag.wasm` file.
+By default, the `libpag.wasm` file is located next to the `libpag.js` file.

 ### Browser (Recommend)